MeridianInnovation/PMRID/README.md

 ### Dataset
 We use FLIR dataset and find it [here](https://drive.google.com/file/d/1XFL-vH2puregx8_ApuYVxDrQLzHE9RTQ/view?usp=drive_link).
 The trainning set has around 110,000 pairs of images (70%).
 The validation set has around 11,000 pairs of images (7%).
 The testing set has around 37,000 pairs of images (23%).
 You can use a reducer script [here](https://github.com/danielliu-meridian/image-processing/blob/main/scripts/image_dataset_reducer.py) to reduce the size of dataset by 2, 4 or 8.
 You can find a dataset with reducer size 8 [here](https://drive.google.com/file/d/1kWvuOn_u4gQKIUjpKU4fzdPZWWEntJzH/view?usp=sharing).

+### Initial normalization
+Before the model takes in the input image, we use pytorch's transform to convert the image into tensor.
+We also convert the data range from (0, 255) into (0, 1).
+We do this becuase we want better convergence.
+So after the training, when model returns the output, `please remember to rescale the data back to (0, 255) before output the image`

 ## Training
 There are two ways to train the model.
 One is locally, another is colab.